rmendes1/da_house-rocket/README.md

 - Although not a big number, some houses with waterfront are still viable to invest.
 -  There are some vital months with good YoY/MoM variation that should have the necessary attention.
 -  The best time to sell properties is in Spring, as the price is higher at that time.

+# License

+This project is under MIT License.

+Done with ❤️ by João Renato Mendes 👋🏽 [Get in touch!](https://www.linkedin.com/in/joaorenatomendes/)